Birth Defects Due To Harmful Chemicals

-Environmental contaminants such as chemicals and industrial products are responsible for causing approximately ten percent of all birth defects.
+Environmental contaminants such as chemicals and industrial products are responsible for approximately 10 percent of all birth defects.
 There are over four million chemicals present in the home and work environments.
-While many chemicals are not harmful, some which are found in the home, workplace, food sources, air and water, may pose the threat of birth defects.
+While many of these chemicals are not harmful, some of those found in the home, workplace, food sources, air and water may pose the threat of birth defects.

 There is no particular pattern of birth defects characteristic of lead exposure.
 Some birth defects that can be caused by lead exposure during pregnancy include: